nusenu/ContactInfo-Information-Sharing-Specification/README.md

 * uri-familyid-ed25519
 * dns-familyid-ed25519

-previously used deprected proof values:
+previously used deprecated proof values:

-* uri-rsa (deprected, used in version 2)
+* uri-rsa (deprecated, used in version 2)
 * dns-rsa (deprecated, used in version 2)

 Tools performing proof checks SHOULD re-verify the availability of the proof at least every 6 months.